0nix/ggj21/twine/evidence_questioning.md

 "We are here, having detained two citizens of this republic without even a small infraction to their names, because of the mail.
 And we started this process, because of the blasted mail."
 Sergeant Bayer says, in that kind of tone that precedes something terrible.

 "It was good enough for men bigger than you, Bayer!
 Men better than you!
 Men who do not betray their country!"
 Lieutenant Sessler snarls.
-"It should be good enough for you too!"
+"It should be good enough for you, and your precious Division IX!"

 Sergeant Bayer turns around, stroking the handle of his pistol as he did.
 You are taken aback for a few seconds.
 You fully expected him to unfurl it and discharge from the way he wore that crazed face.
 "That is inexcusable, Lieutenant.
-And rest assured I will make a note of this."
+And rest assured, they will know."
 He whispers.

 Lieutenant Sessler scoffs, and breaks out into a mad cackle.
 "And?
 Send me to jail then, for being overzealous!
 For being a stalwart brick of the wall of the protection of this state against traitors!
 Go on!
 I dare you!"
 He spits at Bayer's face as he finishes his invective.
 Yo expected immediate retaliation for this amount of brazenness.

 The tension in the room could smother a sperm whale.
-Without saying a word, Bayer produces a piece of cloth from one of his breast pockets, and wiped his face.
+Without saying a word, Bayer reaches towards his holster.
+Slowly, he produces a white cloth and wipes his face.
 All without breaking eye contact from Hassel's sneering face.
-The Sergeant stares his subordinate down, with a scowl that could melt the paint off a car.
-Again, with a silence so sepulchral you swear you could hear people breathing three cells over.
+The Sergeant stares his subordinate down, a scowl that could melt the paint off a car and a silence so sepulchral you swear you could hear people breathing three cells over.

 You can hear a deafening sound thumping in your ears in this mud-like silence.
-It takes you three seconds to conclude that it's your own heart racing.
+It takes you three seconds to realize that it's your own heart racing.

 The silence continue, and your heartbeat goes louder.

-You can't take this anymore.

 No amount of preparation would have prepared you for this much in-fighting.